But if you’re sticking to foods low in carbs, then some vegetables are better than others.

 Some of these vegetables are extremely low in carbs, and others contain a moderate amount.

 However, for most people, there’s no need to be too concerned with your carb count from vegetables.

 It’s important to have some context; health problems come from excessive carbohydrate intake, not from a few carbs in veggies.

-To sum up, all of these vegetables are suitable for a low carb diet.
-But if you’re looking to stay very low carb, emphasize the leafy greens over root vegetables.
+Generally speaking, all of these vegetables are suitable for a low carb diet.
+But if you are looking to stay very low carb, emphasize the leafy greens over root vegetables.

 If you also wish to see information on the best low carb fruit, then see this guide here.